TOPIC : Copernicus market uptake

 Synergies in the context of GEOSS need to be exploited where appropriate.Scope:

 Proposals should address a wide variety of applications stemming from the use of Earth observation and its smart integration with other related technologies.
 Copernicus should be considered as part of the solution which may include other space or non-space inputs.
 This should lead to greater value, opportunities and especially market uptake.
-As long as the Data and Information Access Services (DIAS) are operational at the time of the publication of the call for proposals its facilities leveraging on the big data collection and processing should be part of the proposed application.
-Alternative cloud computing providers may be used in the case DIAS is not operational at the time of the publication of the call for proposals.
+Proposals are encouraged to use the Copernicus Data and Information Access Services (DIAS), or other existing data access solutions instead of setting up their own download and processing infrastructure.
+They are also encouraged to integrate third-party data (including in-situ data) and envisage data assimilation into models and products made available on the Copernicus platform of the Copernicus services.

 Proposals need to address the scalability and cost efficiency of the solution, demonstrating how it will work on a large region or even global scale.